 Darryl and Lois Goss have made an unwavering commitment to UC Davis, to give back to the community that helped them succeed as both generous philanthropists and passionate volunteers for a multitude of university initiatives.
-They have established three separate endowments at UC Davis: the Gary Perkins Academic Achievement Student Award in African American and African Studies Program, the Joe Singleton Athletic Scholarship and the Goss Family Endowment for Humanities, Arts and Cultural Studies.
+They have established three separate endowments at UC Davis: the Gary Perkins Academic Achievement Student Award in African American and African Studies Department, the Joe Singleton Athletic Scholarship and the Goss Family Endowment for Humanities, Arts and Cultural Studies.
 They have also supported the Ann E. Pitzer Classroom and Music Recital Hall as well as initiatives in the School of Veterinary Medicine and the School of Education.
 Over the past three years, recognizing that retention and graduation rates of African American students have been lower than other groups, they have hosted tailgating events and personally invited their classmates and Darryl’s fraternity brothers and former football teammates to campus to encourage them to be involved and give back through volunteering and philanthropy.
 Through these efforts, they have inspired giving at all levels for the Leslie A. Campbell Fund for Student Achievement, a fund for the Center for African Diaspora Student Success.

 Darryl has been a volunteer leader on the Dean’s Advisory Council (DAC) for the College of Letters and Science and the Global Campaign Leadership Council, where he served as the council’s first chair.
 He currently serves as the vice chair of the UC Davis Foundation Board and is on the Athletics advisory board.
 Lois plays a key role in the Women in Philanthropy initiative, is a new member on the Dean’s Advisory Council (DAC) for the College of Letters and Science and is also extremely involved with the Davis Chancellors Club Committee.

 Mohini Jain has an extensive background in education and philanthropy.
 She had a successful career as a high school science teacher for 18 years, retiring from Davis Senior High School in 2008.
 In 2001, she started the Mohini Jain Family Foundation, which provides yearly grants for education.
 In February 2017, Jain made a $1.5 million gift to UC Davis to advance the study of Jainism, one of the world’s most revered and ancient religions and philosophies.
 The gift established the Mohini Jain Presidential Chair for Jain Studies in the Department of Religious Studies.
-She is a trustee on the UC Davis Foundation Board and a member of the Foundation’s executive committee.
+She is a former trustee on the UC Davis Foundation Board and a former member of the Foundation’s executive committee.